-- 1. Connect the PANEL header on the 1100XH to the XR150/XR550 panel XBUS header. - 2.
-After power-up, briefly reset the panel using the RESET header to activate wireless zone operation. - 3.
+- 1. Connect the PANEL header on the 1100X to the XR150/XR550 panel X-BUS header. - 2.
+After power-up, briefly reset the panel using the RESET jumper to activate wireless zone operation. - 3.
 In System Options, program the House Code (1-50).
-The panel immediately recognizes the 1100XH Receiver if the panel is programmed with a house code. - 4.
-In Zone Information, program the wireless zones. - 5.
-Snap the cover back on the unit making sure the case tamper spring is installed on the tamper switch.
+In Zone Information, program the wireless zones. - 3.
+Snap the cover back on the unit.
+The panel immediately recognizes the 1100X Receiver if the panel is programmed with a house code.